oliviabarrick/hone/README.md

 # Configuration

-With no argumentsn, hone loads the configuration from `Honefile` in the local directory and the `all` target.
+With no arguments, hone loads the configuration from `Honefile` in the local directory and the `all` target.

 A single argument to hone specifies which target to use: